 Model Definition

-The proprietary, next-generation Cloud Native Network 2.0 combines the network interfaces and supplementary network interfaces of VPC.
-This allows you to bind network interfaces or supplementary network interfaces to pods, giving each pod unique IP address within the VPC.
-Cloud Native Network 2.0 also has features like ELB passthrough networking and association of security groups and EIPs with pods.
+Cloud Native Network 2.0 is a proprietary, next-generation container network model that combines VPC network interfaces and supplementary network interfaces.
+This enables binding either interface type directly to pods, assigning each pod a unique VPC IP address.
+Cloud Native Network 2.0 also supports ELB passthrough networking and associating security groups and EIPs with individual pods.
 Because container tunnel encapsulation and NAT are not required, Cloud Native Network 2.0 delivers higher network performance than the container tunnel and VPC networks.

 Figure 1 Cloud Native Network 2.0